memgraph/orb/docs/styles.md

 ## Configure transparency on hover/click

 Additional performance affected property is the transparency of nodes/edges that are not selected nor hovered.
-Default Orb behaviour on node/edge select (click) and hover to make all other nodes 30% transparent, so the selection/hover is easily visible.
+Default Orb behavior on node/edge select (click) and hover to make all other nodes 30% transparent, so the selection/hover is easily visible.

 You can configure the transparency with the following two properties:

 * `contextAlphaOnEvent` - Transparency factor between 0 (hidden) and 1 (opaque).
+The default
-Default is `0.3`.
+  is `0.3`.
 * `contextAlphaOnEventIsEnabled` - Enable or disable transparency regardless of the factor.
-Default is `true`.
+  The default is `true`.

 ```typescript
 // Change on view init